zingale/phy504/docs/source/openmp-relax.rst

 The update of the red points depends only on the black points and vice versa.
-This means that we can split the update into two separate passed -- first updating the red points and then the black.
+This means that we can split the update into two separate passed---first updating the red points and then the black.
 This is called *red-black Gauss-Seidel*.

 Here's what this code looks like: